Pomax/socketless/docs/API.md

 ## **Client classes**

-For security reasons, a constructor is strongly discouraged.
+As the instance properties for a client will not be available until _after_ the constructor has finished, having a constructor in the client class is strongly discouraged.
 If present, it will be called without arguments.
+Instead, if implemented, the client's `init` function will be called after construction to allow for initial setup with full access to all instance properties.

 ### instance properties